The application window for the 2022-2023 Fulbright Foreign Student Program is now open through March 8, 2021.

 Fields of Study

 All fields of study are eligible except for medical and military studies.
+Though medical studies are not eligible, it is possible to apply for a degree in Public Health.

-The grant covers all expenses related to the study program (i.e. visa fees, travel, academic fees, financial provisions, health insurance,…etc)
+The grant covers all expenses related to the study program (i.e. visa fees, travel, academic fees, financial provisions, health insurance,…etc).

 - Remember to attach supplemental forms (3 letters of reference; educational degrees and transcripts) to the online application or provide hard copies.
 Email NigerExchanges@state.gov if you have any questions.